dazinator/NetPack/README.md

 # NetPack is different from Gulp / WebPack / Grunt etc etc

 NetPack runs within your ASP.NET Core application to perform pre-processing at runtime.
-This gives it several big advantages, and one minor disadvantage over pefroming pre-processing at build time.
+This gives it some advantages, and one minor disadvantage over pefroming pre-processing at build time.

 Disadvantages: